alpaka-group/llama/docs/pages/mappings.rst

     template <typename M>
     concept Mapping = requires(M m) {
         typename M::ArrayDomain;
-        typename M::DatumDomain;
+        typename M::RecordDim;
         { M::blobCount } -> std::convertible_to<std::size_t>;
         llama::Array<int, M::blobCount>{}; // validates constexpr-ness
         { m.blobSize(std::size_t{}) } -> std::same_as<std::size_t>;
         { m.blobNrAndOffset(typename M::ArrayDomain{}) } -> std::same_as<NrAndOffset>;
     };

-That is, each mapping type needs to expose the types :cpp:`M::ArrayDomain` and :cpp:`M::DatumDomain`.
+That is, each mapping type needs to expose the types :cpp:`M::ArrayDomain` and :cpp:`M::RecordDim`.
 Furthermore, each mapping needs to provide a static constexpr member variable :cpp:`blobCount` and two member functions.
 :cpp:`blobSize(i)` gives the size in bytes of the :cpp:`i`\ th block of memory needed for this mapping.
 :cpp:`i` is in the range of :cpp:`0` to :cpp:`blobCount - 1`.